 We will finish by looking in a few more details at the national classification system used in the US – the US HTS – see how it is structured and how it is linked to the applicable tariffs and duties.

-Interactive parts are available to assist with the learning and validate the knowledge acquired in this supply chain training.
+Interactive parts are available to assist with the learning and validate the knowledge acquired in this customs and trade compliance training.

 The information in this module will be high level, introductory only.
 For more advanced information please refer to further specific training materials and options.

-The total run time of this logistics training is approximately 25 minutes.
+The total run time of this trade compliance training is approximately 25 minutes.

-The user experience will be longer due to interactive parts and reflection time.
+User experience duration is expected to be around 35 minutes but may vary due to interactive parts and reflection time.